krayin/krayin-docs/docs/1.x/advanced/create-product-type.md

 # Create your own product type

-By default Bagisto provides the following product types: simple, configurable, virtual, grouped, downloadable, bundled and bookings.
+By default Krayin provides the following product types: simple, configurable, virtual, grouped, downloadable, bundled and bookings.
 If the default product types do not meet your requirements, you can create your own product type.

 ## Steps to create your own product-types